Swedish Armed Forces Centre for Defence Medicine: History

-The Swedish Armed Forces Center for Defense Medicine has its roots in the Medical Board of the Royal Swedish Army Materiel Administration (and the Medical Inspectorate), which was established in 1906.
+The Swedish Armed Forces Center for Defence Medicine has its roots in the Medical Board of the Royal Swedish Army Materiel Administration (and the Medical Inspectorate), which was established in 1906.
 On 1 January 1944, the Medical Services Administration of the Swedish Armed Forces (Försvarets sjukvårdsförvaltning) was established.
 The Medical Services Administration of the Swedish Armed Forces took over tasks that had previously been entrusted to the Royal Swedish Army Materiel Administration, the Royal Swedish Naval Materiel Administration and the Royal Swedish Air Force Materiel Administration.
 The tasks of the Medical Services Administration of the Swedish Armed Forces were to exercise, in technical and economic terms, the management and oversight of the Swedish Armed Forces's health care.
 More elaborate were the activities of the Medical Services Administration, military hospitals, health care services, the medical equipment, the medical supplies and medicines, funds management, administrative matters in general, remittance cases from the King in Council or head of ministry and assistant to the Supreme Commander, the chiefs of the Army, Navy and Air Force, etc. in health care issues.
 The inspection activities within the Army, Navy and Air Force medical services were the responsibility of the Surgeon-in-Chief of the Swedish Army, the Surgeon-in-Chief of the Swedish Navy and the Surgeon-in-Chief of the Swedish Air Force.